top of page

 Now What?!

-Thank you dear friends, for putting up with my noises (my wife and kids) and for loving me despite my quirks and in spite of them.
+Thank you dear friends, for putting up with my noises (so very thankful for my wife and kids) and for loving me despite my quirks and in spite of them.
 This is another stop on my journey towards healing and towards finding purpose in my struggles and allowing God to bring healing through my doubts.
 God is bigger than our doubts, bigger than our fears or anxieties.

 If you have any QUESTIONS DROP them below in the COMMENTS section and I will answer them.